Jack L. Warner: The prewar and war years

 As the 1930s came to an end, both Jack and Harry Warner became increasingly alarmed over the rise of Nazism.
 As Bernard F. Dick observed, the Warners, "as sons of Polish Jews who fled their homeland because of antisemitic pogroms ... had a personal interest in exposing Nazism."
 Moreover, the attraction to films critical of German militarism had a long history with the Warners that predated their production of My Four Years in Germany in 1918.
 In 1917, while it was still in distribution, the Warners had secured the rights for War Brides, a movie that featured Alla Nazimova as "a woman who kills herself rather than breed children for an unidentified country whose army looks suspiciously Teutonic."
 Beyond this, Jack was shaken by the 1936 murder of studio salesman Joe Kaufman, who was beaten to death by Nazi stormtroopers in Berlin.
 He later described the incident in the following terms: "Like many an outnumbered Jew he was trapped in an alley.
 They [Nazi hoodlums] hit him with fists and clubs and then kicked the life out of him with their boots and left him dying there."
 Hence, while other Hollywood studios sidestepped the issue, fearing domestic criticism and the loss of European markets, Warner Bros. produced films that were openly critical of Nazi Germany.

-In 1939, the studio published Confessions of a Nazi Spy, starring Edward G. Robinson.
+In 1939, the studio released Confessions of a Nazi Spy, starring Edward G. Robinson.
 The project, which was recommended to Jack by FBI Director J. Edgar Hoover, drew on the real-life experiences of Agent Leon G. Turrou, who had worked as an undercover agent.
 Despite legal ramifications preventing the use of actual names, the studio aimed for an "aura of authenticity" and Wallis initially recommended eliminating credits to give the film "the appearance of a newsreel."
 Confessions of a Nazi Spy was widely criticized.
 The critic Pare Lorentz wrote, "The Warner brothers have declared war on Germany with this one."
 The German ambassador responded by issuing a protest to Secretary of State Cordell Hull, and the German dictator, Adolf Hitler, who watched the film at Berchtesgaden, was outraged.
 Meanwhile, the studio received stern warnings from U.S. Congressman Martin Dies Jr. about defaming a "friendly country".